Ultimate Fudgy Brownies without Eggs

 Oriana’s Thoughts On The Recipe

-For years, I have been on a quest to find the perfect egg-free brownies recipe, and I think I got it!
-Meet my Ultimate Fudgy Brownies without Eggs recipe.
+For years, I have been on a quest to find the perfect egg-free brownie recipe, and I think I got it!
+Meet my Ultimate Fudgy Brownies without Eggs recipe

 If you prefer cakey brownies, check out my Best Eggless Brownies.

-• They have fudgy and chewy centers and crispy edges.
+• They have fudgy and chewy centers, as well as crispy edges.

 • Rich chocolate flavor